KamWithK/FieldReporter/config.md

+## General Notes
+* To disable one function off this addon remove the config group (for example remove "add_frequencies" if you don't want to add the option to prefill frequencies)
+* Config won't work with default options, make sure to look at it and change things for your card types

 ## Auto Sort Cards based on Field
 * `search_to_sort` - a search query for the cards to update, these will start at position 0
 * `sort_field` - the note field to sort by